merkle-open/NitroNetSitecore/docs/samples.md

 ### Model on layout level

 In the above example you can only see partials, placeholders and components in the markup without data properties.
-But what if you need to add direct value, e.g. a simple string indicating the language?
+But what if you need to add direct values to the first level of your handlebars hierarchy, e.g. a simple string indicating the language?

 You can make use of the out of the box functionality of Sitecore where you can define a model on your layout.
 First change your layout to this: